Skip to main content

 Cash basis

-• A refund or cancellation will not reverse a sale that has already been paid (it won't have an impact on your gross sales).
-Instead, a refund payment will increase your Refund account in your P&L for the full sales price, reducing your net sales.
-Discounts, shipping income, tip income, fees, and sales tax, will each be reduced accordingly as well.
+• Since the order was both paid and the sale was already recorded in Finaloop, a refund or cancellation will not reverse the sale (i.e., it won't have an impact on your gross sales).
+Instead, a refund payment will increase your Refund account in your P&L for the net refund amount.
+The other accounts in your P&L will not be impacted.

 • This same treatment applies whether the order was refunded/ cancelled before or after the items were fulfilled.
-This is why cancelled orders can appear in your Refunds & Returns account.
+This is why even cancelled orders can still appear in your Refunds & Returns account.

 Note: Refunds & returns don’t impact COGS unless an item is marked as “Restocked” in Shopify or is updated manually in Finaloop.
 Learn more about reporting restocks here.